olle/talk-query-response/README.md

 This is not a flaw in the design, but a specific part of the Query/Response pattern.
 It is always up to the _consumer of responses_ (the one that sent the Query to begin with), to decide how long it will continue to wait for, or read, responses.
-The protocol gives no guarantees at all.
+The pattern gives no guarantees at all.

 There may be responses.
 There might be none, just a single one or a huge amount.
 This is by design, and it forces us to think about important